Rectangular diagrams of surfaces: distinguishing Legendrian knots: Commutation theorems

 Now we use Lemmas~\ref{extension-via-flexibility-lem}, \ref{slide-bypass-neat-decomp-lem}, \ref{neutral-move-decomposition-lem}, and~\ref{split-into-bypas-decomp-lem} to modify the sequence~\eqref{sequence-eq} so that it includes only jump moves, type~I elementary moves, type~II merge moves, and type~II elementary bypass removals.
 Type~II merge moves and type~II elementary bypass removals are particular cases of generalized type~II merge moves and generalized type~II bypass removals, which are collectively called generalized type~II moves.

 We are ready to follow the strategy outlined in Subsection~\ref{strategy-subsec}.
-Namely, we deal with sequences~$s$ of moves that have the following properties: \begin{enumerate} \item $s$ transforms~$M$ to~$M'$ and induces the same morphism from~$\widehat M$ to~$\widehat M'$ that the original sequence does; \item $s$ consists of two successive parts, $s_1$ and~$s_2$, such that~$s_1$ includes only jump moves, type~I elementary moves, and generalized type~II moves, whereas~$s_2$ includes only type~II elementary moves. \item if all generalized type~II moves in~$s$ are neatly decomposed into type~II elementary moves, then the obtained sequence is $C$-delicate. \end{enumerate}
+Namely, we deal with sequences~$s$ of moves that have the following properties: \begin{enumerate} \item $s$ transforms~$M$ to~$M'$ and induces the same morphism from~$\widehat M$ to~$\widehat M'$ as the original sequence does; \item $s$ consists of two successive parts, $s_1$ and~$s_2$, such that~$s_1$ includes only jump moves, type~I elementary moves, and generalized type~II moves, whereas~$s_2$ includes only type~II elementary moves; \item once all generalized type~II moves in~$s$ are neatly decomposed into elementary moves, the obtained sequence will be $C$-delicate. \end{enumerate}

 \emph{The complexity} of such a sequence is defined as the pair~$(N_1,N_2)$ in which~$N_1$ is the number of generalized type~II moves in~$s_1$, and~$N_2$ is the number of elementary type~I moves and jump moves in~$s_1$ that occur after all generalized type~II moves.
-We order such pairs lexicographically, that is $(N_1,N_2)<(N_1',N_2')$ if either~$N_1<N_1'$ or~$N_1=N_1'$ and~$N_2<N_2'$.
+We order such pairs lexicographically, that is, $(N_1,N_2)<(N_1',N_2')$ if either~$N_1<N_1'$, or~$N_1=N_1'$ and~$N_2<N_2'$.